- THEME PARK

 Please note **The Cu Chulainn Rollercoaster – Guest must have use of their upper body and use of their limbs down to their knees in order to use this attraction.
 If a guest has a leg amputation it must be at or below the knee.
 We have a wheelchair accessible lift that can assist guest onto the platform on this activity.

 Guests that are carrying an Injury or are Pregnant

 If you are pregnant or have an injury or pre-existing condition of any kind, unfortunately you are not permitted to participate on any of the attractions, these injuries include but are not limited to:

 All guests must have independent control of their posture including the torso, neck and head to participate on the activities in Tayto Park.

 Certain Medical equiptment may prohibit guests from using sone of the attractions.
 If you have essential non removable medical equiptment, it may inhibit you from using certain activities.
 If you have any concerns , please contact us in advance of your visit.

 Women that are pregnant are not permitted to participate on any of the activities in Tayto Park for their own safety and the unborn child.

 If a guest has recently undergone surgery, has a history of heart trouble or high blood pressure guest are not allowed to participate on the extreme activities.

 Guests that have a history of seizures or epilepsy are not permitted on the rollercoaster, Flume or the 5D Cinema due to flashing lights / Camera

-If you require any furter information please dont hesitate to contact a member of the team at firstname.lastname@example.org or 01-8351999
+If you require any further information or have a question about your visit , please don't hesitate to contact a member of the team at email@example.com or 01-8351999